 As we see her leave Caleb behind in the locked surveillance room, modifying herself so that she physically resembles a human and escapes into the real world, the question of whether Ava is a machine or something more human is left unanswered.
 It’s revealed that Nathan was indeed correct in believing that Ava was feigning her feelings for Caleb, emotionally manipulating him and getting him to betray Nathan, putting her one step closer to freedom.
 Is that the sign of an emotionless machine, or is her manipulation of Caleb to fulfill her own goals something a human would do?

-Gleeson is great in the starring role as Caleb, presenting him with a degree of naivety when it comes to wanting him to help Nathan in his research (it’d be a lot like if Elon Musk asked you specifically to help him on a personal project of his), but who gradually grows more skeptical as his time at the mansion goes on, growing more and more paranoid until he begins questioning his own sanity.
+Gleeson is great in the starring role as Caleb, presenting him with a degree of naivety when it comes to wanting him to help Nathan in his research, but who gradually grows more skeptical as his time at the mansion goes on, growing more and more paranoid until he begins questioning his own sanity.

 Oscar Isaac, as per usual, is amazing in his role as Nathan, reportedly using famously aloof, reclusive geniuses like Stanley Kubrick and chess champion Bobby Fischer as the primary inspiration for his performance.
 It never ceases to amaze how Isaac can go from playing plucky, charming protagonists like Poe Dameron to someone as unlikable and unsympathetic as Nathan within one or two movies.

 Interestingly, though, for as smug and condescending as Nathan is and for as much as we hate him, Nathan is presented like any other self-righteous evil geniuses — he’s the only one in the whole movie who knows what he’s talking about, and who knows full well the dangerous implications of an AI you’re unable to tell from a person.